 I am paying you for this??

-I think it is because I have a choice.
+I think one reason is because I have a choice.
 I make a decision to get out of bed early and spend time at the gym.
 We have a great time in spite of a lot of physical sensations that are often not that pleasant.
 But I could always leave or quit working out with this group.
 With chronic pain you have no choice.
 You’re trapped by unpleasant sensations.
 Feeling trapped creates anger and over time it can evolve into a rage.
 Contrast the same uncomfortable sensations combined with deep anger versus laughing and having a complete choice over how much pain you are going to allow to be inflicted on you.

 Every time the body sends a pain signal to your brain it has to be interpreted as pleasant or unpleasant.
-When the sensation is combined with a pleasurable experience (and I hate to admit to Scott I am having a good time) it is a completely different situation then when these sensations are combined with fear and anger.
+When the sensation is combined with a pleasurable experience (and I hate to admit to Scott I am having a good time) it’s a completely different situation then when these sensations are combined with fear and anger.
 The final perception is dramatically different.
 Make no mistake about it.
 Pain is a perception and is interpreted only through your nervous system.
 It is confusing in that although the pain is felt at the point of origin it is perceived only in your head.
 All pain is “in your head.
 If you think otherwise, “wake up”.
 Video: Explain Pain

-If you are on a quest to “find the source” of your pain or you are convinced that “the doctor is missing something” you are stuck.
-In fact you are being trapped by the same disease that is also contributing to your chronic pain – the Mind Body Syndrome.
+If you are on a quest to “find the source” of your pain or you’re convinced that “The doctor is missing something” you’re stuck.
+In fact you’re being trapped by the same disease that’s also contributing to your chronic pain – the Neurophysiological Disorder (NPD).
 Obsessive thought patterns are one of the classic symptoms that also blocks treatment.
-I liken them to phantom limb pain where pain persists in the leg after it is amputated.
+I liken them to phantom limb pain where pain persists in the arm or leg after it is amputated.
 The pain circuits keep spinning.
 So can obsessive thought patterns.
-Patients frequently have undergone many tests for years without an answer and cannot stop going to the doctor to have more them done.
+Patients frequently have undergone many tests for years without an answer and can’t stop going to the doctor to have more of them done.
 The need to “find an answer” is an endless pilgrimage.
 The term I used for my search was an “epiphany addict”.
 I kept having major “breakthroughs” that would last for a few days or weeks but there was no meaningful change in the overall quality of my life.

 Right now you may not feel like you have much say about your pain.
 But you do have a choice to learn about the various components, engage in effective treatments and take full responsibility for solving it.
 I enjoy my workouts with Scott and my friends because I have a choice.
 I experienced years of chronic pain in where I had no choice.
 It was unpleasant beyond words.

 Make a choice to live.
 You only have one shot at this life.